Thesis: Picturing the New Knowledge of Heaven and Earth: Jesuits, World Maps and Cosmologies in Early Modern Europe and China

-Supervisor: Prof Lorenzo Pericolo
+Supervisor: Prof Louise Bourdua

-My official name on my passport is Dong Han韩洞 but I personally prefer to be called Tsi Cong麒璁, which may cause some confusion.
-Before coming to the University of Warwick, I completed my BA and MLitt in Art History at China Central Academy of Fine Arts and the University of St Andrews respectively, where I studied both Chinese and western art history and gradually became interested in global and transcultural art history in the age of early globalisation.
-Currently I am working on my thesis of Jesuit scientific imagery in seventeenth-century China, with focus on how the China-based Jesuits’ cartographic and astronomical works interacted with Neo-Confucian worldview and cosmology and influenced Chinese visual arts.
+My official name on my passport is Dong Han 韩洞 but I personally prefer to be called Tsi Cong麒璁, which may cause some confusion.
+Before coming to the University of Warwick, I completed my BA and MLitt in Art History at the China Central Academy of Fine Arts and the University of St Andrews respectively, where I studied both Chinese and western art history and gradually became interested in global and transcultural art history in the age of early globalisation.
+I am currently working on my thesis of Jesuit scientific imagery in seventeenth-century China, with a focus on how the China-based Jesuits’ cartographic and astronomical works interacted with Neo-Confucian worldview and cosmology and influenced Chinese visual arts.
 I am the winner of the History of Art Departmental Bursary of annual 15,000 pounds over the next three years (2018 - 2021).

 BA: Central Academy of Fine Arts中央美术学院 (CAFA), School of Humanities (Art History), 2013 - 2017;